Jarlakxen/Scala-Interview-Questions/README.md

 * What is a companion object?
 * What is the difference between the following terms and types in Scala: `Nil`, `Null`, `None`, `Nothing`?
 * What is `Unit`?
+* What is the difference between a `call-by-value` and `call-by-name` parameter?
+* How does this benefit to Scala's `Stream` trait?
+* Define uses for the `Option` monad and good practices it provides.
 * How does `yield` work?
-* Explian the implicit parameter precedence.
+* Explain the implicit parameter precedence.

 #### Functional Programming Questions: